-Safety
+Safety of premises

-- Ensure that premises, both indoor and outdoor, are fit for purpose and suitable for the age of children cared for and the activities provided.

-- Comply with health and safety legislation.

-- Have an emergency evacuation procedure.
+- Ensure that premises, both indoor and outdoor, are fit for purpose and suitable for the age of children cared for and the activities provided. - Comply with health and safety legislation, including fire safety and hygiene requirements. - Have an emergency evacuation procedure.